July 5, 2020

 Therefore, large bubbles are ideal for wrapping larger objects or those that can be broken easily.
 They can also be an excellent padding material when there’s empty space inside a container.
 As you can assume, smaller bubbles are used for lightweight objects that are a bit durable and stronger.

-Packing paper is an excellent material that can be used for wrapping, cushioning or stuffing.
+Packing paper is an excellent material that can be used for wrapping, cushioning, or stuffing.
 When it comes to packaging glasses and other delicate objects, the paper should be layered on the bottom of all boxes.
 It will reinforce the package and provide padding for your breakables.
 Also, packing sheets are an unavoidable method of protection for hollow objects, such as bowls, vases, and jars.
-Stuffing them with paper is the safest way to avoid damage.
+Stuffing them with paper is one of our favorite moving hacks and the safest way to avoid damage.

 If you are wondering about the most reliable method to store your electronics, for instance, then you should know that foam sheets are designed to protect such objects.
 Maybe you are not sure why you should purchase foam when you already have bubble wrap, but there is a difference.

 Instead of poppable bubbles, foam sheets are filled with thousands of pint-sized air cells, and that makes them thinner.
-You can fold objects and stack them, which provides more space in a package for more pieces, and that’s saying something.
+You can fold objects and stack them, which provides more space in a package for more pieces.
 One more advantage is the added thermal insulation – foam protects belongings that are temperature-sensitive, such as electronics.

 When packaging fragile objects, people usually have a dilemma on how to pack sensitive, oddly-shaped objects.
-They require special attention and need to be packed properly – that’s the only way to place them on your shelves in one piece after moving.
+They require special attention and need to be packed properly – that’s the only way to have a stress-free moving experience place them in one piece on your shelves in one piece after moving.
 If you don’t want to ruin your dearest souvenir, such as a vase from a Greek island, you should follow these steps and ensure your peace of mind during transport: